THREAD-3-2/Learning_Hamiltonians/docs/intro.rst

         \end{cases}
     \end{align}

-This system is implemented in
+This system is implemented in the following function to generate the training data.

 .. autofunction:: Learning_Hamiltonians.trajectories.dynamics

 |

-to generate training data, and this function in turn makes use of
+This function in turn makes use of

 .. autofunction:: Learning_Hamiltonians.trajectories.Hq